grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 **In WITNESS WHEREOF**, the duly authorized Guardians of the Economic Commons sign this agreement on the dates indicated below, and agree to abide by the terms of this Agreement.

-1. Member Class or Witness: (Guardian, General Member, Platform Service Provider)
+1. Member Class or Witness: (Guardian, General Member, Core Service Provider)
 2. Full Name:
 3. Contact Information or Service: (e.g. email or phone number)
 4. Proof of Identity: (e.g. Passport number and country or other proof)